-(e) Common boundary building line
+- (e) Common boundary building line

-Common boundary building lines are 5 m, subject to the general building line encroachments in item 121.
+- Common boundary building lines are 5 m, subject to the general building line encroachments in item 121.

+- (f) Parking and access

 Parking on and access to a property shall be provided in accordance with the provisions of Chapter 15.